Dasharo/docs/docs/guides/dasharo-reviewers-guide.md

 On S-Processor Line, AC_LL is the same as DC_LL.

-For reference, on a 12600K, the MSI 1.70 firmware on Auto with CPU Cooler Tuning set to Boxed Cooler (lowest values for auto configuration) uses the following values vs Dasharo/Intel defaults:
+For reference, on a 12600K, the MSI 1.70 firmware on Auto with CPU Cooler Tuning set to Boxed Cooler (lowest values for auto-configuration) uses the following values vs. Dasharo/Intel defaults:

 * MSI BIOS 1.70 PL1 = 241W PL2 = 241W PL1 Tau = 56s ICCMAX = 250A DC_LL/AC_LL = 80
 * Dasharo 1.1.0 PL1 = 125W PL2 = 241W PL1 Tau = 56s ICCMAX = 175A DC_LL/AC_LL = 170